LEADERSHIP, DISCIPLINE, AND DEMOCRACY IN OUR MOVEMENT

 The corporate controlled government, those in charge of both corporate controlled political parties, and the corporate controlled mass media, all continue to refuse to even make a pretense of discussing publicly, much less seriously considering, the obvious, clear and simple solution to the health care crisis in America. (more…)

 Corporations and the super-rich now control both political parties, and all three branches of government in the USA, both state and federal.
-The two parties have established and enforced rules and legislation which serves their interests, but which prevents the people from obtaining government that actually represents us and serves our needs, even though we the people should be sovereign in a democratic republic.
-The two party system permits complete corporate control of government simply because all that extremely rich and powerful corporations and individuals, and their associations, have to do is control (with money) those two parties.
+The two parties have established and enforced rules and legislation, which give them an exclusive monopoly, but which also prevents the people from obtaining government that represents and serves us best, even though we the people should be sovereign in a democratic republic.
+The two party lock permits complete corporate control of government simply because all that extremely rich and powerful corporations and individuals (and their associations) have to do is control those two parties.
 And that is exactly what they do.

 “Corporations v.
 Persons : The Struggle that Will Define the 21st Century”